guzba/mummy/README.md

 Requests/sec: 99.83

-HttpBeast, Jester and Prologue all seem to suffer from the same substantial performance drop when using `await` in a handler (which is exactly what you'll be doing in an async server).
+HttpBeast, Jester and Prologue all seem to suffer from what appears to be a bug affecting their performance.
+I have opened an [issue here](https://github.com/dom96/httpbeast/issues/84) to investigate.

 ### NodeJS